imgui-rs/imgui-rs/README.markdown

 ## Main library crates

+The core of imgui-rs consists of:

-- imgui: High-level safe API
+- `imgui`: High-level safe API
+- `imgui-sys`: Low-level unsafe API (automatically generated)

+Next, we provide two renderers, and two backend platform implementations:

-- imgui-winit-support: Backend platform implementation that uses the `winit` crate (latest by default, but earlier versions are supported via feature flags)
+- `imgui-winit-support`: Backend platform implementation that uses the `winit` crate
+- `imgui-sdl2-support`: Backend platform using SDL2
-- imgui-glow-renderer: Renderer implementation that uses the `glow` crate
+- `imgui-glow-renderer`: Renderer implementation that uses the `glow` crate
-- imgui-glium-renderer: Renderer implementation that uses the `glium` crate
+- `imgui-glium-renderer`: Renderer implementation that uses the `glium` crate

-- imgui-sys: Low-level unsafe API (automatically generated)
+Each of these contain an `examples` folder showing their usage.
+Check the `[dev-dependencies]` section of their respective `Cargo.toml` to find the versions of dependencies used (e.g `imgui-glow-renderer/Cargo.toml`)

+Finally the `imgui-examples` folder contains examples of how to use the `imgui` crate itself - things like how to show text, how to create buttons, etc etc.

 ## Features